Not Safe for Dogs

 Medium dog serving: never

-Key warning: all ketchup — garlic and onion powder present in all varieties
+Key warning: all ketchup — regular and reduced-sugar varieties

 Can Dogs Eat Ketchup?
-No — Contains Garlic and Onion Powder
+No — Contains Toxic Onion and Garlic Powder

 This food is NOT safe for dogs.
 Keep it away from your pet.